Godwin-Chacko/London-e-commerce-analysis/README.md

 The data is organized across four tables: `Customers`, `Transactions`, `TransactionDetails`, `Products`,  and `Categories` with a total row count of 536,355.

+The Excel file I used to to inspect and perform quality checks can be found here.

+The SQL queries utilized to inspect and perform quality checks can be found here.
+The SQL queries utilized to inspect and perform quality checks can be found here.

 Here is the Entity Relationship Diagram after I normalized the raw data: